elastic/ecs/rfcs/text/0033-tty-output.md

 Stage 1: Describe at a high level how this change affects fields.
 Include new or updated yml field definitions for all of the essential fields in this draft.
 While not exhaustive, the fields documented here should be comprehensive enough to deeply evaluate the technical considerations of this change.
 The goal here is to validate the technical details for all essential fields and to provide a basis for adding experimental field definitions to the schema.
 Use GitHub code blocks with yml syntax formatting, and add them to the corresponding RFC folder.
 -->

-A new "io" field will be added to the top level process fieldset.
-Because processes can input and output more than just tty text (files, networking), this 'io' field should be able to support both utf-8 terminal data as well as binary.
-For the purposes of this RFC we will only be including a process.io.text property to store a number of tty_write calls from the endpoint.
+A new "io" field is added to the top level process fieldset.
+The key use case is capturing text output to TTY, however, the fieldset has been structured to be extensible to handle input and output from files and sockets, as well non-text (binary) data.

-- process.io (type: object, for possible future expansion of additional meta)
+- process.io (type: object)
+- process.type (type: keyword, for now the only value will be "tty", but in future "file" and "socket" may be added)
-- process.io.text (type: wildcard, a batch of tty output text, possibley spanning multiple lines)
+- process.io.text (type: wildcard, a line-oriented chunk of tty output text)

 Possible future additions to support non utf-8 data:
-- process.io.bytes (binary, a single base64 encoded string)
+- process.io.bytes (type: binary, a single base64 encoded string)

 <!--
 Stage 2: Add or update all remaining field definitions.
 The list should now be exhaustive.
 The goal here is to validate the technical details of all remaining fields and to provide a basis for releasing these field definitions as beta in the schema.
 Use GitHub code blocks with yml syntax formatting, and add them to the corresponding RFC folder.